sunbath/python-telnet_test/README.md

 # python-telnet_test

-a python program to perform telnet test
+This is a python software to automate telnet testing.

+The result can be shown on terminal, exported to text file or even exported to CSV file.